Seyud/AMMF2/docs/SCRIPT_EN.md

 **Behavior:**
 - Downloads the file to the directory specified by `$download_destination` in `settings.sh`
 - Creates the directory if it doesn't exist
+- Supports download retry and user interaction on failure

 **Compatibility:**
 - Can be used in installation scripts and user scripts